 We believe it was because from the start of our resort to conciliation, political considerations were at work which we had not expected.
 The great powers sympathized with our small country of Thailand only to the extent that it did not conflict with their national interests.
 It is true that at the time of the signing of the Franco-Siamese Agreement of Settlement, the great powers sympathized with Thailand.
-However, a conflict arose between their sympathy toward Thailand and other greater policy considerations, and the great powers chose to give their support to France...If France were ready to give Laos and Cambodia their independence, what sort of confederation (sahaphan) they joined would be a matter for an independent Laos and Cambodia to decide for themselves...Were France to propose granting them independence, then our delegate to the Commission of Conciliation had been instructed to support it.51
+However, a conflict arose between their sympathy toward Thailand and other greater policy considerations, and the great powers chose to give their support to France. ...
+If France were ready to give Laos and Cambodia their independence, what sort of confederation (sahaphan) they joined would be a matter for an independent Laos and Cambodia to decide for themselves. ...
+Were France to propose granting them independence, then our agent to the commission of conciliation had been instructed to support it.
+52

-This explanation drew criticism from Khuang Aphaiwong, leader of the opposition Democratic Party.
-He had been the deputy leader of the Thai delegation to the negotiations of the Franco-Siamese agreement in the summer of 1946 and had gone to Paris that September, where he had gained the sense that France would retrocede a portion of the territories back to Thailand.
-But he was critical of the government because the Thai delegate on the Commission had paid scant attention to getting back the four provinces, and instead had engaged in grand talk, bringing up issues of independence for neighboring countries and a league of Southeast Asian nations.
-Such talk hardened France's attitude with the result that Bangkok was unable to obtain what it should have obtained.
-Khuang had been Prime Minister during the final months of World War II, and his flexible, compromising approach to diplomacy had ameliorated Thai relations with Japan and had succeeded in avoiding a Japanese coup
+This explanation drew the criticism of Khuang Aphaiwong, leader of the opposition Democratic Party.
+He had been the deputy leader of the Thai delegation to the negotiations of the Franco-Siamese agreement in the summer of 1946 and had gone to Paris that September where he had gained the sense that France would retrocede a portion of the territories back to Thailand.
+But he was critical of the government because the Thai agent at the conciliation had paid scant attention to getting back the four provinces, and instead had flattered itself with grand talk, bringing up issues of independence for neighboring countries and a league of Southeast Asian nations.
+Such talk hardened France's attitude with the result that the government was unable to obtain what it should have obtained.
+Khuang had been prime minister during the final stage of World War II, and his flexible, compromising approach to diplomacy had ameliorated Thai relations with Japan and had succeeded in avoiding a Japanese coup de force which had been French-Indochina's fate.
+From his experience he looked upon Pridi's approach to diplomacy as ignoring the limited status of Thailand as a small country and the pursuit of ideals in an excessively dogmatic and heedless manner that made France uneasy about its position in the negotiations.